gcibeira/arcus-py-driver/README.md

 ### Features

 - **PerformaxUSB**: A native USB driver developed using the PyUSB library.
-This component was meticulously crafted through reverse engineering, leveraging USBPcap and Wireshark for insights.
+This component was meticulously crafted through reverse engineering, leveraging USBPcap and Wireshark to sniff and analyze USB packets for insights.
 Relevant captures are provided within this repository.

 - **PerformaxDll**: A wrapper for the manufacturer-provided DLLs, accessible on the official website.
 Leveraging ctypes, this component interfaces with the DLLs, albeit with exclusive compatibility for Windows systems.